United States foreign policy in the Middle East: Formation of Israel (1948)

-Syria: 1949
+Gaza War (2023–present)

+Following the October 7 attacks on 7 October 2023, the Biden administration requested ~$14 billion in aid from congress to provide military aid for Israel.
+Congress later approved a bill on 13 February 2024, the legislation included ~$19.3 billion; to support military operations ($14.1bn), air defense ($4bn), and the Iron Beam defense system ($1.2bn).
+The legislation also included $9.2 billion in humanitarian assistance for civilians in Gaza and the West Bank, along with those caught in warzones across the globe.

+As a result of the on-going support of Israel in the face of a humanitarian crisis in Gaza, the United States and President Joe Biden have faced scrutiny and backlash from some NGOs such as Human Rights Watch, Doctors Without Borders, and the Center for Constitutional Rights.
+The CCR has joined a lawsuit from Defense for Children International - Palestine against Biden's administration for allegedly "failing in his duty under international and US laws to prevent Israel committing alleged humanitarian crisis in Gaza."
+The case was dismissed by the United States District Court for the Northern District of California on 31 January 2024 as a non-justiciable political question; the dismissal was affirmed on appeal to the United States Court of Appeals for the Ninth Circuit on 15 July 2024.

+In the context of the 2023–present Gaza war, the United States has played a significant role by providing extensive military and financial support to Israel.
+Reports indicate that since October 2023, Washington has supplied more than $21 billion in assistance to sustain Israel’s war effort.

+Syrian coup d'état (1949)

 Syria became an independent republic in 1946, but the March 1949 Syrian coup d'état, led by Army Chief of Staff Husni al-Za'im, ended the initial period of civilian rule.
 Za'im met at least six times with CIA operatives in the months prior to the coup to discuss his plan to seize power.
 Za'im requested American funding or personnel, but it is not known whether this assistance was provided.
 Once in power, Za'im made several key decisions that benefitted the United States.
 He approved the Trans-Arabian Pipeline (TAPLINE), an American project designed to transport Saudi Arabian oil to Mediterranean ports.
 Construction of TAPLINE had been delayed due to Syrian intransigence.
 Za'im also improved relations with two American allies in the region: Israel and Turkey.
 He signed an armistice with Israel, formally ending the 1948 Arab–Israeli War and he renounced Syrian claims to Hatay Province, a major source of dispute between Syria and Turkey.
 Za'im also cracked down on local communists.
 However, Za'im's regime was short-lived.
 He was overthrown in August, just four and a half months after seizing power.